 Once you’ve got your sales and marketing people back around the same table, it’s time to agree, once and for all, on the characteristics of a sales-ready lead.

 But you’ll want to decide some other things too.
 Here’s a checklist:

-Bearing in mind your ideal buyer persona (see step #1), you should set down your hypothetical lead’s actions, thoughts and feelings as they progress from complete ignorance of your brand, to really rather interested in buying.
+Bearing in mind your ideal buyer persona, you should set down your hypothetical lead’s actions, thoughts and feelings as they progress from complete ignorance of your brand, to really interested in buying.

 (If you’ve got a marketing automation system that lets you score leads based on profile and behaviour, and track them through the funnel, this kind of thing suddenly becomes a whole lot easier.)

-It’s the big one—agreeing what a lead has to do to be considered sales-ready.
-The fact that you’re including both Sales and Marketing in this discussion will do wonders in terms of interdepartmental relations, helping to ensure sales doesn’t ever feel short-changed by the leads that comes its way.
+It’s the big one—agreeing on what a lead has to do to be considered sales-ready.
+The fact that you’re including both Sales and Marketing in this discussion will do wonders in terms of interdepartmental relations, helping to ensure sales doesn’t ever feel short-changed by the leads that come its way.

 To this end, be sure to get both teams to commit to a regular review of your pipeline.

 And… you’re done.
 Take that second slice of cake, and savour the sweet taste of growing Sales and Marketing alignment.